-Out of nearly 150 countries that have experimented with and are using cloud seeding on a regular basis there are Australia, Austria, Canada, China (the world's heaviest user), England, France, India, Jordan, Mali, Mexico, Niger, Russia, South Africa, Spain, the United Arab Emirates, the United States, and more.
+Nearly 150 countries have experimented with, and many are using, cloud seeding techniques on a regular basis: Australia, Austria, Canada, China (the world's heaviest user), England, France, India, Jordan, Mali, Mexico, Niger, Russia, South Africa, Spain, the United Arab Emirates, the United States, are among them.
 China spends over $90 million per year in cloud seeding projects, while the US spends $15 million and growing.
 Other than the international ban against warfare use, all regulation of the industry is local.

 Using Cloud Seeding for Hail Suppression

 To give you an idea of what cloud seeding projects look like, here are some of the 14 U.S. companies that reported projects in 2011.
 These projects were registered with the National Oceanic & Atmospheric Administration (NOAA), which does weather tracking for the United States.

 Franklin Soil & Water Conservation District - In the winter months of 2007 and 2011 this government entity seeded an area in Idaho, USA covering 184,000 square miles to encourage precipitation the following August.